hmac/kite/README.md

 -- _ for wildcard patterns
 snd : (a, b) -> b
 snd (_, x) = x

+-- use """ to delimit multiline strings help = """
+  Welcome to the Lam REPL.
+  For general help, type :?
+  To see documentation on a function or type, use :info Type :quit to exit.
+  """
 ```

 In the future there may also be some sugar for list ranges, like `[1..100]`.